evanston reparations community fund

 The Evanston Reparations Community Fund ("Fund") is intended to be a perpetual resource for Evanston’s Black community, to complement the tax revenue stream earmarked by the City for initial reparations remedies, and to ensure funding is available for reparations once those tax revenues are no longer available.
 The Fund will not be involved in the distribution of tax revenues earmarked by the City of Evanston for reparations.
 Those dollars will be administered directly by the City of Evanston through the efforts of the City’s Reparations Subcommittee comprising three alderman and city staff.

-The Fund will specifically support the work of the Reparations Stakeholders Authority of Evanston (RSAE), a 501c3 tax exempt organization in formation, as it raises funds and distributes grants into Evanston’s Black community.
-The RSAE will initially be led by Black community leaders Pastor Monte Dillard (First Church of God), Pastor Michael Nabors (Second Baptist Church), and Dino Robinson (Shorefront N.F.P.).
+The Fund will specifically support the work of the Reparations Stakeholders Authority of Evanston (RSAE), a now 501c3 tax exempt organization. (#86-3806645) It raises funds and distributes grants to Evanston’s Black community.
+The RSAE will initially be led by Black community leaders.
 It is anticipated the RSAE will raise funds through outreach to community members, foundations and others interested in advancing Evanston Reparations.

 support the fund